ducminhle1904/crypto-trading-bot/README.md

 ## Strategy Details

-### RSI Strategy (1h)
+### RSI Strategy (15m)

 The RSI strategy uses these core components:

-- RSI indicator to identify oversold/overbought conditions
+- RSI indicator to identify oversold/overbought conditions (RSI period: 10)
-- EMA filter to ensure we're trading with the trend
+- EMA filter to ensure we're trading with the trend (EMA period: 34)
-- ATR for dynamic trailing stops
+- ATR for dynamic trailing stops with tighter settings for 15m timeframe
+- More sensitive RSI levels (30/70) for faster signal generation
+- 0.8% profit target for shorter-term trades

 Parameters are automatically adjusted based on timeframe: